Stilram19/libft/README.md

 During the development of this project, I've learned several important concepts including:

-- **Core concepts**: Pointers, Pointer Arithmetic (increment, decrement, arithmetic step size), Integer  promotion, endianness, two's complement, ASCII encoding, typecasting, integers memory representation (2's complement)
+- **Core concepts**: Stack frame(call stack), Pointers, Pointer Arithmetic (increment, decrement, arithmetic step size), Integer  promotion, endianness, two's complement, ASCII encoding, typecasting, integers memory representation (2's complement)
 - **Memory Management**: Learned about dynamic memory allocation and deallocation, essential for creating robust and efficient c software.
 - **Makefile**: first time using Makefile to automate the compilation process and manage dependencies.
 - **Git**: Using git to commit and push to github or the 42-intra vogsphere